JJEII/metaf/README.md

 # metaf
 metaf is a powerful meta/nav editor in an alternate format from that used by the VirindiTank addon to the MMORPG game Asheron's Call. metaf provides full-featured capabilities for editing, and very straightforward bidirectional translation between .met/.nav and .af, with VirindiTank still running the end results.
 Requires .NET Core.
 Notepad++ strongly recommended.

+__The necessary files to run metaf are inside the subdirectory "run_metaf".
+Read the text file metafDOC.af that's there.__

 ### metaf strengths:
 * Highly efficient and human-friendly editing capabilities for
   - .met files